DJShankyShoe/scythe/README.md

 ## Integration

 When you want the user fingerprints to be collected & logged, include the following code `require "../fingerprint.php";` in your web files.
-This can be placed on the home page, or when the user has performed a **successful**/**failed** login. <br>
+This can be placed and executed on the login page when the user has performed a **successful**/**failed** login. <br>
-If you want the fingerprint extraction to be before visiting a page, it's best to call another web file that executes the `fingerprint.php` before redirecting the user to the visited page.
+If you want the fingerprint extraction to be done before visiting a page, it's best to call another web file that executes the `fingerprint.php` before redirecting the user to the visited page.

 The fingerprint will be logged at `/var/log/scythe/fingerprint.txt` path.
 So create directory if doesn't exist. **Do make sure that the log path is writable by web-service**